brandon-fryslie/rad-shell/README.md

 'Filter search' commands are provided by Zaw

 ## Caveats

 Directly sourcing your .zshrc file will cause the current shell to exit, for some unknown reason.
 Pull requests for a fix are welcome.
 As a workaround, open a new shell rather than using `source ~/.zshrc`.

+**Important:**  For the time being, you must use my fork of the project which has an important bugfix with regards to module loading order.
+You might see errors about functions not being defined if using the official Zgen repo.

+There is a PR open with the fix that I hope will be merged: https://github.com/tarjoilija/zgen/pull/87